andrewdavidmackenzie/flow/samples/prime/DESCRIPTION.md

     * `switch` function to stop or pass a data flow based on another one
     * `ToString` to convert Numbers to Strings
     * `stdout` to print a String to standard output

-Description
-===
-A flow that finds prime numbers upto the maximum specified in the input arguments